kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 depends on this feature.
 For example, an NRI plugin relying on the feature may cause the application to behave differently.

+Long running pods that persist (without restart) over kubelet and CRI runtime update which enables the feature may experience version skew of the metadata.
+After enabling the feature, the CRI runtime does not have the aggregated information of all resources of the pod, provided with this feature, as the kubelet didn't restart these pods (didn't send the CreatePodSandbox CRI request).
+This may affect some scenarios e.g. NRI plugins.
+This "metadata skew" can be avoided by draining the node before updating the kubelet and the CRI runtime.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 <!--